 “Real estate investment even on a very small scale remains a tried and true means of building an individuals cash flow and wealth” Robert Kyosaki

 The fact of the matter is that investing in real estate is something which is a great and proven strategy of building cashflows outside of your main job.
 Additionally, investing in real estate helps you build your asset size quite quickly.
-Building rental income stream is contrary to what many think not easy.
-It requires a lot of patience skill and effort.
+Building rental income stream is contrary to what many think – NOT EASY.
+It requires a lot of patience, skill and effort.
 In this article we will look at the process of buying, financing and renting a property in Dubai, the largest city of the United Arab Emirates.

 There are many reasons.
 The main one is that this blog is factual and shares real life experience.
 Couple of years back, when I moved to the UAE decided to get on the property ladder.
-I just rented the one bedroom property that I have, for the first time.
+I literally, just rented the one bedroom property that I have, for the first time.
 Else the city is unique and attractive for real estate investors.
 Here are the facts that attract many buyers.

 Due to various factors Dubai’s population has grown exponentially over the last thirty years.
 This can be explained with the oil boom that the middle east has seen over the last forty years as well as with the visionary leadership of the emirate leadership.
 The city’s population is set to cross the 5 mln mark by 2030.
 Today it stands at slightly above 3 mln people according to the latest report released by the Dubai government at the end of last year.

 Yes this is true.
 Until, recently there were no taxes in the whole of the UAE.
 As of today there is only 5% VAT in the UAE which was introduced on January 1st 2018.
 The great news is that there are no other taxes ( literally any tax that you can think of does not exist here in Dubai).
 There is no revenue tax, no dividend tax, no wealth tax.
 I know it does sound fantastic, and yes it is the case, have a look at the federal government tax authority.
 However, it is good to know that there is some indirect taxation for expats.
-Examples of that are municipality tax, excise duties paid for alcohol and tobacco as well as high fees paid for telecommunication services to companies that are owned by the government.
+Examples of that are municipality tax, excise duties paid for alcohol and tobacco as well as high fees paid for telecommunication services to companies that are owned by the government or even school fees.

 The UAE’s currency – AED is pegged to the USD.
 First news, is that the returns your property will generate are de facto USD denominated.
 When it comes to yields, the gross rental yield is about 7% in average.
 The actual number you will get out of your property depends from the exact location of your property as well as the type of property and your entry point.
 The real estate market after the 2008 meltdown has become very transparent.
 Number of regulations have been introduced by RERA.
 To get an idea about the indicative yield of the property you are thinking of buying, you can have a look at famproperties as well as at property monitor.
 In order to get a very good idea of what your net return will be, it is useful to check the service charge of the building in the community you are interested in.
 There is 100% transparency, and the numbers can be found on that link.
 Once you deduct your service charges as well as your building insurance should you decide to ensure your property, chances are that your net yield will be about 5%, which in dollars terms and tax free is great.